Bandwidth/java-sdk/docs/CallsApi.md

     String maxStartTime = "2022-06-21T19:13:21Z"; // String | Filter results to calls which have a `startTime` before or including `maxStartTime` (in ISO8601 format).
     String disconnectCause = "hangup"; // String | Filter results to calls with specified call Disconnect Cause.
     Integer pageSize = 1000; // Integer | Specifies the max number of calls that will be returned.
-    String pageToken = "pageToken_example"; // String | Not intended for explicit use.
+    String pageToken = "eyJwYWdlVG9rZW4iOiJ0b2tlbiJ9"; // String | Not intended for explicit use.
 To use pagination, follow the links in the `Link` header of the response, as indicated in the endpoint description. try {
       List<CallState> result = apiInstance.listCalls(accountId, to, from, minStartTime, maxStartTime, disconnectCause, pageSize, pageToken);
       System.out.println(result);